 Now, ftp dump.txt file on another host and use the following command.
 Before running this command, make sure you have created database_name on destination server.

 $ mysql -u root -p database_name < dump.txt password *****

-Another way to accomplish this without using an intermediary file is to send the output of mysqldump directly over the network to the remote MySQL server.
-If you can connect to both servers from the host where source database resides, use this command (Make sure you have access on both the servers):
+Another way to accomplish this without using an intermediary file is to send the output of the mysqldump directly over the network to the remote MySQL server.
+If you can connect to both the servers from the host where the source database resides, use the following command (Make sure you have access on both the servers).

 $ mysqldump -u root -p database_name \ | mysql -h other-host.com database_name

-The mysqldump half of the command connects to the local server and writes the dump output to the pipe.
-The remaining mysql half of the command connects to the remote MySQL server on other-host.com.
+In mysqldump, half of the command connects to the local server and writes the dump output to the pipe.
+The remaining half of the command connects to the remote MySQL server on the other-host.com.
 It reads the pipe for input and sends each statement to the other-host.com server.